By Wayne Yi, CFA

 You should not make any decision, financial, investment, trading or otherwise, based on any of the information contained in this presentation without undertaking independent due diligence and consultation with a professional advisor of his/her choosing.
 You understand that you are using any and all Information available in this presentation at your own risk.

 SIMON QUICK is neither a law firm nor a certified public accounting firm and no portion of the presentation content should be construed as legal or accounting advice.
 If you are a SIMON QUICK client, please remember to contact SIMON QUICK, in writing, if there are any changes in your personal/financial situation or investment objectives for the purpose of reviewing/evaluating/revising our previous recommendations and/or services.
-Simon Quick Advisors is an SEC registered investment advisor with offices in Morristown, New Jersey; Chattanooga, Tennessee; and Denver Colorado.
+Simon Quick Advisors, LLC (Simon Quick) is an SEC registered investment adviser with a principal place of business in Morristown, NJ.
+Simon Quick may only transact business in states in which it is registered, or qualifies for an exemption or exclusion from registration requirements.
 A copy of our written disclosure brochure discussing our advisory services and fees is available upon request.
 References to SIMON QUICK as being "registered" does not imply a certain level of education or expertise.

 No information provided herein shall constitute, or be construed as, an offer to sell or a solicitation of an offer to acquire any security, investment product or service, nor shall any such security, product or service be offered or sold in any jurisdiction where such an offer or solicitation is prohibited by law or registration.
 This document is strictly confidential and may not be reproduced or distributed in whole or in part without the prior written consent of SIMON QUICK.
 This presentation represents proprietary information.
 All investment advice furnished by SIMON QUICK to a Client shall not be distributed or shared and will be treated as confidential.
 In addition, it shall not be utilized in trading for a client's other accounts or disclosed to third parties except as required by law.